-Full name or reg- istered name of the member and business address Term of office Functions fulfilled within the Company Other positions currently held in other companies Previous other positions and functions in other companies over the last five years Jean-Pierre Garnier (French & US citizenship) First appointed: Dec.
-3, 2018 Term of office: Until SM held to approve the financial statements for year ending Dec.
-31, 2021 Chairman of the Board of Directors - Chairman of Idorsia - Director at Radius Health - Director at United Technology - Director at Fondation Paul Newman - Chairman of Actelion (till its acquisition by Johnson and Johnson in 2017) Stéphane Piat (French citizenship) CARMAT 36, avenue de l'Europe 78 941 Velizy Villacou- blay, France First appointed: April 27, 2017 Term of office: Until SM held to approve the financial statements for year ending Dec.
-31, 2022 Chief Executive Officer Member of the Board of Directors Board member of Triflo Cardiovascular Inc. Division Vice-President, Global Market Development, at Struc- tural Heart Division - Abbott Vascular - San Francisco Matra Défense Represented by Karl Hennessee (US citizenship) Airbus Group 42, avenue Raymond Poincaré First appointed: March 20, 2015 Term of office: Until SM held to approve the financial state- ments for year end- ing Dec.
-31, 2021 Director - Senior Vice President of Projic 9 - Senior Vice President of Matra Défense - Managing Director of Matra Holding GmbH - Board member of Shiny T BV, Sunny T BV, Perpetual Ltd, Fast Express Investment Ltd and Aeropart - Member of the Executive Com- mittee of Projic 9
+Full name or reg- istered name of the member and business address Term of office Functions fulfilled within the Company Other positions currently held in other companies Previous other positions and functions in other companies over the last five years Jean-Pierre Garnier (French & US citizenship) Carmat 36, avenue de l'Europe 78 941 Velizy Villacou- blay, France First appointed: Dec.
+3, 2018 Term of office ends: SM held to approve the financial state- ments for year end- ing Dec.
+31, 2021 Chairman of the Board of Directors - Director of Radius Health - Director of Carrier Corp - Director of Fondation Paul Newman - Chairman of Cellectis - Chairman of Actelion (until its acquisition by Johnson and Johnson in 2017) - Chairman of Idorsia (until May 2020) Stéphane Piat (French citizenship) Carmat 36, avenue de l'Europe 78 941 Velizy Villacou- blay, France First appointed: April 27, 2017 Term of office ends: SM held to approve the financial state- ments for year end- ing Dec.
+31, 2022 Chief Executive Officer Member of the Board of Directors - Board member of Triflo Cardiovascular Inc. - Division Vice-President, Global Market Development, at Struc- tural Heart Division - Abbott Vascular - San Francisco Matra Défense Represented by Karl Hennessee (German and US citizenship) Airbus Group 2 rond-point Emile Dewoitine 31700 Blagnac, France First appointed: March 20, 2015 Term of office ends: SM held to approve the financial state- ments for year end- ing Dec.
+31, 2021 Director Chairman of Projic 9 Chairman of Matra Défense Managing Director of Matra Holding GmbH Director of Perpetual Ltd, Fast Director of Express Investment Ltd Director of Aeropart Director of China World Aviation Leasing Co.
+Limited Chief Executive Officer of Mimme Fze - Member of the Executive Com- mittee of Projic 9 - Director of Shiny T BV and Sunny T BV (until November 2020)

-\\ In accordance with the articles of association, the Board of Directors appoints the Chief Executive Officer, fixes the term of his office, determines his compensation and fixes the limits of his powers if necessary.
+\\ In accordance with the Articles of Association, the Board of Directors appoints the Chief Executive Officer, sets the term of his office, determines his compensation and defines the limits of his powers if necessary.